 After a major victory outside Nanjing in 1860, the Taiping marched east to capture the major port city of Shanghai from 1860-1862.
 Given the large Western presence in the city, the British and French provided aid to the Qing to help them defeat the approaching invaders.

 This defeat and a string of other losses would prove to be a death blow for the Taiping Rebellion.
-Within two years Nanjing fell and the last major resistance of the Taiping was wiped out.
+Within two years Nanjing fell and with it, the last major resistance of the Taiping.

 The Taiping Rebellion Death Toll